openstack-archive/tricircle/juno-patches/cinder/timestamp-query-patch/README.md

 ===============================
 it will be patched in cascaded level's control node

-cinder icehouse version database has update_at attribute for change_since query filter function, however cinder db api this version don't support timestamp query function.
+cinder juno version database has update_at attribute for change_since query filter function, however cinder db api this version don't support timestamp query function.
 So it is needed to make this patch in cascaded level while syncronization  state between cascading and cascaded openstack level